LinaZhaoAIGroup/SR-ExpRecSys/evaluation/README.md

 - Human ratings are anonymized, but workbook metadata and cell contents still require author review before publication.
 - The system is a preliminary planning aid and does not replace official procedures, safety review, instrument training, or beamline-staff consultation.

-## Citation and availability

-Add the final GitHub URL, archival DOI, article DOI, license, and contact information before publication.
-The repository root contains the project README and release-status checklist.